CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module INF.3 Electrotechnical cabling.md

 ** electric distribution **

-The entire electrical distribution, mainly circuit breakers as well as screw connections and terminal points, is subject to aging like all technical devices.
+The entire electrical distribution, mainly circuit breakers as well as screw connections and terminal points, is subject to aging like all other technical devices.
 It must therefore be checked at regular intervals in accordance with DIN VDE 0105-100: 2005-06 "Operation of electrical systems".

 In the event of damage, a trader must furnish proof of the perfect condition of the electrical system to the trade supervisory authorities, the professional associations and the insurance companies.